Incline Village - Crystal Bay Township Justice Court

 Kindly check back to this website for updates.
 We will keep you advised should the Court's accessibility changes.

 Be safe and stay healthy!

 * * * * *

 The Incline Village - Crystal Bay Justice Court is a court of limited jurisdiction and is divided into three (3) main areas; the Citation Division, the Civil Division and the Criminal Division.
 Additionally, the Court handles Evictions and Protective Orders.

 The Civil Division is divided into two primary (2) areas; Civil Actions and Small Claims.
 Civil actions presently have a monetary limit of $15,000.00.
-Small Claims actions have a monetary limit of $10,000.00 and are conducted more informally, generally, without attorneys present.
+Small Claims actions have a monetary limit of $10,000.00 and are conducted more informally and generally without attorneys present.

 The Criminal Division deals with cases which are being prosecuted by the Washoe County District Attorney's Office (or the State of Nevada Attorney General`s Office in certain cases).
 All criminal proceedings in the Incline Village - Crystal Bay Township, whether misdemeanor, gross misdemeanor or felony cases originate in Incline Justice Court.
-A preliminary examination is held in gross misdemeanor and felony cases and, upon a finding of probable cause by the judge, the case is forwarded to the Second Judicial District Court for adjudication.
+A preliminary examination is held in gross misdemeanor and felony cases and, should the Judge make a finding of probable cause, the case is forwarded to the Second Judicial District Court for adjudication.
 Incline Justice Court is the trial court in misdemeanor cases.